Hike at a Glance

 Access to Mount Lawson is via a dirt track, Mount Lawson Road, which is generally suitable for 2WD vehicles in dry conditions.
 However, caution is advised for low-clearance vehicles or during wet weather.
 The unsealed roads are subject to seasonal closures, so checking conditions before heading out is essential.

-Closest towns to this walk: Beechworth, Bonegilla, Chiltern, Corryong, Huon Creek, Mitta Mitta, Osbornes Flat, Tallangatta, Tintaldra, Walwa, Wangaratta, Wodonga, Yackandandah
+Nearby towns: Beechworth, Bonegilla, Chiltern, Corryong, Huon Creek, Mitta Mitta, Osbornes Flat, Tallangatta, Tintaldra, Walwa, Wangaratta, Wodonga, Yackandandah

 About the region